gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 ### Web terminals

 NOTE: **Note:**
 Introduced in GitLab 8.15.
-You must be the project owner or have `master` permissions to use terminals.
+You must be the project owner or have `maintainer` permissions to use terminals.
 Support is limited to the first container in the first pod of your environment.